grafana/k6/docs/design/019-file-api.md

 }
 ```

-**N.B**: although text and binary files are distinguished by the top-level `readTextFile` and `readFile` operations, the `File` doesn't offer that distinction at the moment.
-This is based on the assumption we could somewhat easily add `TextDecoder` support to k6 (see comments of [#2291](https://github.com/grafana/k6/issues/2291) and [#2440](https://github.com/grafana/k6/issues/2440)).
+**N.B**: the `File` operations only support working with `ArrayBuffer` as of this proposal.
+This is based on the assumption we could somewhat easily add `TextDecoder` support to k6 (see comments [#2291](https://github.com/grafana/k6/issues/2291) and [#2440](https://github.com/grafana/k6/issues/2440)).
 If this assumption was to be invalidated, we could adopt the same API format and have two different read-operation variants on the File, or even expose two different kinds of files `TextFileHandle` and `BinaryFileHandle` for instance.

 ## Example usage